 , who performed Castro's autopsy.

 December 3, 2013 - Independent consultants, hired by the Ohio Department of Rehabilitation and Correction, release a report saying that Castro's death was suicide, not accidental autoerotic asphyxiation.

-April 2015 - Amanda Berry and Gina DeJesus' book, "Hope: A Memoir of Survival in Cleveland," is released.
+April 2015 - Berry and DeJesus' book, "Hope: A Memoir of Survival in Cleveland," is released.

 May 2, 2015 - The Lifetime Original Movie "Cleveland Abduction" premieres on television.

 February 6, 2017 -

 Fox 8 News in Cleveland announces that Berry is the new host

 of the station's missing persons segment.